pjbiggs/Massey203311/Week8/Week8.md

 ## Contact

-I have two offices on the Manawatu campus (as I work for both SNS and SoVS), so I am not always in my Science Tower office D5-30.
+I have two offices on the Manawatu campus (as I work for both SFTNS and SoVS), so I am not always in my Science Tower office D5-30.
 If you want to discuss anything, it's best to email me beforehand.

 Prof Patrick Biggs,